vaibhavkaul69/frontend-vaibhav-kaul/README.md

 # How it works?

+### I HAVE ADDED A PROGRESSIVE WEB APP FUNCTIONALITY IN IT. ####
+*NOW YOU CAN USE THIS OFFLINE FROM YOUR HOMESCREEN*
+1. For this you need to browse the website first on your Browser for 30 seconds.
+2. Between those 30 seconds an *ADD TO HOMESCREEN* will prompt on your screen.
+3. Add the app and enjoy it offline too.

 ### On the index.html page ###

 1. *First the user needs to select any month and year from the calender*